Characters of Chrono Trigger: Schala

 Schala (サラ, Sara) is the daughter of Queen Zeal and the older sister of Janus.
-She was raised in the Kingdom of Zeal in 12000 BC when mankind was separated from the Enlightened Ones, who are able to use magic, and the Earthbound Ones, who are not.
+She was raised in the Kingdom of Zeal in 12000 BC when mankind was separated into the Enlightened Ones, who are able to use magic, and the Earthbound Ones, who are not.
 She is one of the few Enlightened Ones sympathetic towards the Earthbound Ones.
-Schala was forced by her power-hungry mother, Queen Zeal, to use her magic powers in order to try and control the energy of Lavos with the Mammon Machine.
+Schala was forced by her power-hungry mother, Queen Zeal, to use her magic power to control the energy of Lavos with the Mammon Machine.
 She disappeared after the Ocean Palace disaster.
 In the DS version, she is revealed to have been assimilated by the defeated Lavos in the Time's Eclipse, as in the sequel Chrono Cross.
 The creature can be fought, as the "Dream Devourer", which unlocks a new ending.

 Dalton

 Zeal's general and high-ranking adviser of the magical Kingdom of Zeal, Dalton (ダルトン, Daruton) is depicted as an overall inept character, once even breaking the fourth wall when he complains about the wrong music playing in the background while he stole the Epoch.
 He is not entirely loyal to Queen Zeal, and he wants to have Lavos' power for himself.
 Dalton has an army of Golems that he uses to attack the party.
-He also uses the plane, The Blackbird, as a flying fortress.
+He also uses the plane The Blackbird, as a flying fortress.
 After the rise of the Ocean Palace and the disappearance of Zeal's royal family, Dalton sees himself as the new king of the Dark Ages.
 He abducts the party shortly after Crono's death and imprisons them on The Blackbird.
 He is also responsible for modifying The Epoch with the ability to fly for his own purposes.
 Ultimately, Dalton disappears by accident in a portal he himself opened.

-However, In the DS remake, Dalton later resurfaces at the Dimensional Vortex and attacks the party one final time.
+In the DS remake, Dalton later resurfaces at the Dimensional Vortex and attacks the party one final time.
 When defeated, he vows revenge and disappears again after stating he will raise the world's greatest army in Porre and defeat Guardia.
 A caped silhouette is seen briefly during the attack on Guardia Castle in the ending FMV from the PlayStation and DS versions of the game, and Masato Kato has stated that the armies of Porre received assistance from "beyond the regular flow of time" in their invasion of Guardia.